wkolowski/Type-Theory-Wishlist/README.md

 ```

 Just as for inductive types, these types defined using uniform indices look almost the same as the ones defined using non-uniform parameters, save for the `(A : Type)` that moved to the right of the semicolon.

-Papers:
-- None

-**Status: extremely speculative.**

-TODO:
-- Search for papers.
-- Write some code dealing with truly nested coinductive families.
-- Decide if the last piece of syntax sugar should be included.
-- Change syntax of basic (co)inductives to use `of`.

 ### Coinduction-Coinduction <a id="coinduction-coinduction"></a> [↩](#toc)